jubakong/ReactorKitTemplate/README.md

 ## Concnern
 - How to solve view transition?
 (Router?
 Coordinator?
 Injection?)
 - How to solve Error Handling in a better way?
+- `ex., Making RevisionedError
 - How to handle if same message/model comes in?
 - `ex., We need to show alert message whenever clients press a button`